utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/advanced/custom-src-dirs.md

-To be able to use custom source dirs, you can do the following:
+To be able to use custom source directories, you modify your Gradle build file as it follows:

 === "build.gradle.kts"
     ```kt